-The Novocure NovoTTF-100A System is a wearable battery-operated device approved by the FDA for the treatment of recurrent GBM after initial chemotherapy.
-The NovoTTF-100A System delivers alternating electric fields (tumor-treating fields, or TTFields) through four insulated transducer arrays that are worn on the patient's shaved scalp and that connect with a battery-operated field-generating device, which the patient can carry in a backpack.
-The alternating electric fields interfere with cancer cell division.
-The transducer arrays are worn continuously for 3 to 4 days before they need to be removed for hygienic care of the scalp, re-shaving of hair, and reapplication with a new set of arrays.
+The Optune device delivers alternating electric fields (tumor-treating fields) through four insulated transducer arrays.
+These arrays are worn on a shaved scalp and are connected with a battery-operated field-generating device, which can be carried as a travel case or backpack.
+The transducer arrays can be worn continuously for 3 to 4 days before they need to be removed for hygienic care of the scalp, re-shaving of hair, and reapplication with a new set of arrays.
+Loose-knit wigs, hats, or other head coverings can all be worn over the arrays.
+The figure on the opposite page depicts a man wearing Optune arrays while opening the Optune travel case/backpack.